Usage

 using CUDA

 Loading CUDA will automatically load an extension that defines value iteration with CUDA arrays.
 It has been separated out into an extension to reduce precompilation time for users that do not need CUDA.
-Note that loading CUDA on a system without a CUDA-capable GPU, will not cause any errors, but will simply not load the extension.
-You can check if CUDA is correctly loaded using CUDA.is_functional().
+Note that loading CUDA on a system without a CUDA-capable GPU, will not cause any errors, although a warning, upon loading, but only when running.
+You can check if CUDA is correctly loaded using CUDA.functional()

 To use CUDA, you need to transfer the model to the GPU.
 Once on the GPU, you can use the same functions as the CPU implementation.
-Using Julia's multiple dispatch, the package will automatically call the appropriate functions for the given variable types.
+Using Julia's multiple dispatch, the package will automatically dispatch to the appropriate implementation of bellman!

 # Transfer entire model to GPU